SauerCode/leaderboard/README.md

 #### 2) Run migrations ####

 Execute the migrations in order using transactions mechanism.
-Currently, there is only 1 migration file.
+Currently, there is only one migration file.
 The migrations are located in the following directory : */db/Migrations*.